Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Results

-Figure ~\ref{fig:diff} shows the subtracted difference between the post-fit residuals from both the models.
+Figure ~\ref{fig:diff} illustrates the difference between the post-fit residuals of the two models.
 These differences are primarily driven by the gradual pre-merger memory buildup present in the SMBHB waveform but absent in the burst approximation, and therefore depend on the binary’s mass, mass ratio, distance, and spin (we assume non-spinning binaries here).
 As the mass ratio becomes more unequal, the memory builds more steeply during the inspiral phase.
-We find that the difference between the SMBHB memory waveform and the memory burst approximation in post-fit timing residuals is largest for equal-mass binaries and decreases with increasing mass ratio.
-For example, the RMS difference between the residuals decreases by approximately $0.1 \,\mu s$ when the mass ratio increases from $q = 1$ to $q = 7$.
+We find that the mismatch is largest for equal-mass systems and decreases for more unequal mass ratios.
+For example, the RMS difference between the residuals decreases by approximately $0.1 \,\mu s$ as the mass ratio increases from $q = 1$ to $q = 7$.

 This bias is not a mere modeling artifact.
 It has real implications for data analysis.
 If a PTA search uses an idealized burst template while the true signal evolves gradually, as in realistic SMBHB mergers, the recovered signal may appear artificially strong.
 This leads to incorrectly inferred source parameters, such as an underestimated luminosity distance or overestimated strain.
 This highlights the importance of accurate waveform modeling in PTA-based memory searches.